The Data Science for Marketing

 First open a Jupyter notebook and bring in the Pandas package, and then I hit Shift and Return.

 And that locks down that cell.
 Okay, so just something to be aware of.
-Now, something else I'm going to do real quickly too, and you'll want to do this yourself often, if you want to create visualizations within the notebook, I'm going to type in %matplotlib inline, and what this is is, it's a command that essentially allows for this notebook to list out the data visualizations inline right here on the screen on the notebook.
+Now, something else I'm going to do real quickly too, and you'll want to do this yourself often, if you want to create visualizations within the notebook, I'm going to type in %matplotlib inline

 TIP

-For Python 3.8 pip install pywin32==225, for the notebook to work.
+For Python 3.8 pip install pywin32==225

 for matplotlib.
 That's okay, let's keep moving.
 We're going to connect to our data.
 And the way we do that is somewhat similar to what we saw when we were in R. So I'm going to create this variable name and I'm going to call it my exploratory data.
 And I'm going to assign that to the function pd.read_csv and then the path specifically to that data.
 So here, today, Desktop/Exercise Files.
 Now let me go grab the name for that specifically, and I'm going to open up the exercise files, so we're looking at 02_03.
 And I'll paste that in, and then let's grab the name of our data, which is exploratory-py.csv.
 And I'll paste that in.
 And then Shift Return.
 Now, similar to how we did in R, we want to visualize what we have now.
 So I could real quickly just grab this variable name, drop it right into this cell, hit Shift Return, and that's going to show us all of the data.

-Now install seaborn with pip install seaborn or from the pycharm environment.
+Now install seaborn with pip install seaborn

-Then include import seaborn as sns.
+Then include import seaborn as sns

 And let's visualize our data and see what we're working with here.
 So I'm going to type in sns, again I'm referencing the Seaborn functionality.
 I'm going to do a KDE plot on this data.
 I am going to just come up here and grab my variable name for my data, I'm going to drop that in, and you can recall that with R, to look at a subset of data, we use the operator dollar sign.
 Well, with Python we'll just use a dot.
 So we'll do .cpa, so we can see that subset of data here, and then hit Shift and Return.
 So that gives us a nice visualization of the shape of our data overall, so we can begin to get a sense of what we're working with.